 Finally, placing the panel on the ceiling means that space is not taken up on the walls.
 The panels also get as hot as radiators; so having them on the ceiling makes sure that they aren’t touched.

 For the Pulsar Infrared heaters, they are ideal for ceilings of around 3m.
 However, as they can be hung with various lengths of cable from the ceiling just ensure that they are above 2.8 metres off the ground.

-Unfortunately, only the Herschel Select Carbon Fibre panels can be attached to the ceiling – this is purely down to weight – the load that the glass panels would put on the ceiling would just be too much.
+Unfortunately, only White infrared panels, Summit and Pulsar can be attached to the ceiling – this is due to the weight of the glass heaters – the load that the glass panels would put on the ceiling would just be too much.

 Having your Infrared Heating Panels as Stand alone heaters